 “My Edgar says to the world, ‘I know you might judge me for my skin or think I’m less than you because of where I come from, but I don’t care,’” shares 19-year-old college student Hector Lopez.
 “It makes me walk proud every day.”

 This unapologetic self-assurance is why many believe the Edgar is no passing trend, but just hitting its stride.
-Its meaning and appeal continue to grow.
+Its meaning and attraction keep increasing.

 “The Edgar isn’t going anywhere,” asserts style writer Claudia Nunez.
 “This generation is only getting started in claiming their cultural power.”
 From barbershops to social media, street corners to runways, the iconic cut flexes that growing muscle more boldly every day.